TheWhiteDevil0831/Smart-Covid-19-Precaution-Device/README.md

     2) Anaconda Spyder  or  any other python Compiler  ( to run     python code )
     3) Twilio Website (account created and setup)
     4) Whatsapp messenger

+ # Process Flow

+    The “ PROCESS FLOW “ of the project is given above ,and its illustrate in steps, the steps are as follows STEP1 : when any person pass infront of the  ultra-sonic sensor STEP2 : the user will get Whatsapp message that “ ALERT!!!!!!!!
+Someone is outside your door.
+Please tell him to clean his hands with sanitizer kept there and touch the temperature sensor ”.
+    STEP3 : By manually telling to  “touch the temperature sensor” STEP4 : If that person`s temperature is not normal Then owner gets next alert message as “ALERT!!!!!!!!
+The person`s body temperature is not normal He has Fever TEMPERATURE = xx.xx`F “.